Crypto Company Tax Audit in France: The Vérification de Comptabilité (2026)

 - Treat reconcilability as the deliverable — format validity alone does not survive a vérification.

-Cryptio and Request Finance maintain the wallet inventory, the ANC/PCG-mapped ledger, the FEC, and reconciliation evidence a vérificateur tests.
-Confirm the tool produces a FEC that reconciles to on-chain balances and supports a DAC8 reconciliation — the audit tests reconcilability, so that is the capability that matters.
+Cryptio and Request Finance maintain the wallet inventory, the ANC/PCG-mapped ledger, the FEC, and the reconciliation evidence a vérificateur tests.
+Confirm the tool produces a FEC that reconciles to on-chain balances and supports a DAC8 reconciliation; the audit tests reconcilability, so that is the capability that matters.

-Wag3s Ledger keeps the company's wallet inventory, ANC/PCG-mapped ledger and FEC continuously reconciled to on-chain activity, and produces the DAC8 reconciliation — so a vérification de comptabilité meets a defensible, pre-built file rather than a reconstruction.
+Wag3s Ledger keeps the company's wallet inventory, ANC/PCG-mapped ledger and FEC continuously reconciled to on-chain activity, and produces the DAC8 reconciliation, so a vérification de comptabilité meets a defensible, pre-built file rather than a reconstruction.
+The accounting-policy judgement and any prior-year regularisation are an expert-comptable or tax-counsel matter; Wag3s supplies the reconciled records and the FEC that defence is built on.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading